Banana Pudding Cups

 Banana Whipped Cream

-When you’re ready to make the cups, get this stuff ready for a quick banana whipped cream.
+When you’re ready to make the Banana Pudding Cups, get this stuff ready for a quick banana whipped cream.
 The banana for this part should be ripe, but not totally rotten.

 Whip together the cream and sugar until it holds stiff peaks and then fold in the bananas.